nlkli/recol/README.md

     https://github.com/EdenEast/nightfox.nvim
 - Terminal color themes are currently supported for Alacritty only
 - Font switching is implemented on macOS only
+- Makes non-destructive changes to existing configuration, affecting colors only

 ```text
 Quickly change your terminal theme.